millakortelainen/horseAlgorithm/documentation/week-reports/week.report-5.md

 ## What next?

 I am going to make the analysis of the performance tests using linear regression to compare the performance to the expected performance which is n^2.
 I'd like to make a brute force algorithm for calculating the optimal pairs of the horses and riders and compare that approach to Gale Shapley algorithm.
+I could also try to optimize the Gale-Shapley algorithm and analyse how that affects to performance.
+Now the algorithm's code includes sorting and stuff like that which could be done elsewhere.

 ## Hours used